w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 But Cartwright cautions:

-> “The fundamental laws of physics do not describe true facts about reality.
-Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.”[^2]
+> The fundamental laws of physics do not describe true facts about reality.
+Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^2]

 Ought biological research programs close ranks, as many did[^3] and some continue to do, around the idea that biology is strictly reducible to its substrata?
 Or should we try to coax useful predictions from any ground fertile enough to offer them?

 Without doubt some measure of physicalism is indispensable.
-Deacon reminds:
+Deacon reminds that

-> “...although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.”[^4]
+> although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^4]

 A healthy respect for the obvious qualities of everyday objects in Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
 And Turing[^5] and Wolpert[^6] established half a century ago that chemical processes — reaction-diffusion systems and morphogen gradients, respectively — explain a number of developmental patterns.
 But the modern molecular biologist reaches for the graph, despite (or due to) its abstract nature, to represent gene regulation.
 Physicists admit that we do not live in Newton’s universe.
 Matter manifests just one fragment of the kaleidoscope of causality.

 Downward causation, to Heylighen, occurs when

-> "the higher level exerts its influence downward to the lower level [and] is to be contrasted with... reductionism, where the behavior of the whole is fully determined by the behavior of the parts."[^7]
+> the higher level exerts its influence downward to the lower level [and] is to be contrasted with... reductionism, where the behavior of the whole is fully determined by the behavior of the parts.[^7]

 Sometimes, as Hofstadter puts it,

-> “the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.”[^8]
+> the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.[^8]

 Information is physical, claims Landauer: it is subject to physical constraints.[^9] Likewise, the physical systems we call organisms are subject to informational constraints.
 The fundamental unit of terrestrial biology — which, as Bach[^10] and Brenner[^11] point out, looks quite like a self-replicating Turing machine, replete with read/write head and finite tape — is a vector for simultaneous spatial and temporal information transfer.
-Although plant cell identity seems primarily a result of location rather than lineage, Scheres reports:
+Although plant cell identity seems primarily a result of location rather than lineage, Scheres reports,

-> “...ancestral or neighboring cells can determine the fate of a given cell.”[^12]
+> ancestral or neighboring cells can determine the fate of a given cell.[^12]

 Rosen says the *future* can too:

-> “...a predictive model serves precisely to pull the future into the present.”[^1]
+> [A] predictive model serves precisely to pull the future into the present.[^1]

 To stand McLuhan[^13] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and self-replication via exploitation of negentropy.
 Or maybe that's not right and some model nobody has conceived of yet would better serve us.
-Some derivations, apparently possible in principle, may remain infeasible only because the appropriate methods have yet to be developed; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14] But some models, which may produce equally useful (if not entirely equal) results, may truly be impossible to reconcile by formal means.
+Some derivations, apparently possible in principle, may remain infeasible only because the appropriate methods have yet to be developed; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14] But some models, which may produce equally useful (if not entirely equal) results, may be impossible to reconcile by formal means.
+And it is by no means clear that any model, however useful, affords ontological certainty.

+I like Penrose's quip:

+> I don't like the word materialist because it suggests we know what the material is.[^15]

 ---